Zane-T-Rice/wireguard-vpn-setup/README.md

-If you want to ssh to the local client through the public wireguard vpn you need to put your public key on the server as well as the client in authorized_keys and then add the "jump server" (the ec2 instance) to you ~/.ssh/config sorta like this
+If you want to ssh to the local client through the public wireguard vpn you need to put your public key on the server as well as the client in authorized_keys and then add the "jump server" (the ec2 instance) to your ~/.ssh/config sorta like this

 ```